Polish truck drivers are blocking the border with Ukraine. It's hurting on the battlefield

 “I clean the truck, clear the snow.
 Polish customs officers come and ask for documents three times a day,” Itchenko said Thursday.

-The 61-year-old hopes his turn to drive through the Korczowa-Krakovets crossing comes Saturday.
+The 61-year-old hoped his turn to drive through the Korczowa-Krakovets crossing would come Saturday.

 “I live in Chernihiv (region), near Russia.
 Every day there are attacks.
 Now I am stuck at the Polish border.
 What do they want?”